 ・移動する – To move/transfer/migrate

-The verb 移動する is used as a slightly formal means to show the simply movement/transferring/migration from one place to another.
+The verb 移動する is used as a slightly formal means to simply show the movement/transferring/migration from one place to another.
 You will see it used in all sorts of situations including in computer science settings when you move things around.
 This verb is slightly more common in the written language, but it wouldn’t be odd to use it in the spoken language.

 Its transitive use is sometimes represented with 移動させる.
 However, this is not grammatically necessary.
 In fact, it can be grammatically confusing because it should only be the causative form as in “(X has) Y move Z…” like in Ex.
 22.